4 Eyes Photography

 250 W. 93rd St., nr.
 Broadway, PH E; 212-579-2550; kantzos.com

 Peter Doyle Photography

 This 20-year photo veteran has had work exhibited at the Philadelphia Museum of Art.
-His pricing packages are designed to be customized with à la carte options, such as photo albums, a professionally lit portrait station, and color or black-and-white digital photography.
-For $2,300, you get six hours of shooting and a web gallery.
+His pricing packages are designed to be customized with à la carte options, such as photo albums and color or black-and-white digital photography.
+For $2,400, you get six hours of shooting and a web gallery.

 Philippe Cheng Photography

 Cheng brings an artistic flair to wedding photography, turning the small details — the bouquet, the bride’s shoes — into striking images.
 He has studios on the Upper West Side and in the Hamptons.
 Prices upon request.